fbreitwieser/krakenuniq-manuscript-code/README.md

-# Supporting information and scripts for KrakenHLL (Breitwieser and Salzberg, 2018)
+# Supporting information and scripts for KrakenUniq (Breitwieser and Salzberg, 2018)

 ## Folder structure